top of page

 • Breathe Against Your Stride: Exhale forcefully through pursed lips each time the foot on the opposite side of the pain hits the ground.
 This helps relax the diaphragm.

-• Go Back to Your Belly: Slow down slightly and refocus on deep belly breathing.
+• Go Back to Your Diaphragm: Slow down slightly and refocus on deep belly breathing.

 • Apply Some Pressure: Gently press into the sore area, bend forward slightly, and try to breathe deeply into your hand.